 This one is tough because satire doesn’t pretend to be real and serves a purpose as commentary or entertainment.
 But if people are not familiar with a satire site, they can share the news as if it is legitimate.

 Those five types could be lesson plans in and of themselves, but a more scaffolded approach might be needed.
-This series of five lessons will prep students with the language of fake news before focusing on the motives of its creators.
+This series of twelve lessons will prep students with the language of fake news before focusing on the motives of its creators.